wangkuiyi/wangkuiyi.github.io/ane.md

 ## How Conv2d Works

-The simplest form of Conv2d outputs a grayscale image where each pixel is the weighted average of an $m\times n$ region in the input $m\times n$ grayscale image.
+The simplest form of Conv2d outputs a grayscale image where each pixel is the weighted average of an $m\times n$ region in the input $H\times W$ grayscale image.
 The $m\times n$ weights are referred to as the kernel of the Conv2d operation.
 If $m=n=1$, the kernel contains only a single scalar weight, and the Conv2d operation effectively scales each pixel of the input image by this weight.

-In the generalized form of Conv2d, input images can have multiple channels.
+In the generalized form of Conv2d, input images can have multiple channels (e.g., $I$ channels).
 For instance, an image may have three channels for red, green, and blue.
 Convolution over a multi-channel image requires a separate kernel for each channel.
 Specifically:

 1. Each input channel is convolved with its corresponding kernel, resulting in one output image per channel.
 2. The $I$-channel outputs are then summed to produce a single output channel.

 If the output is also multi-channel (e.g., $O$ channels), the Conv2d operation requires $O$ groups of $I$-channel kernels.
-Each kernel group processes the $I$-channel input independently, and the results are aggregated into an $O$-channel output.
+Each kernel group processes the $I$-channel input independently, and the results are concatenated into an $O$-channel output.

 ## Conv2d As Linear Projection